Axlar-Björn: Arrest and execution

 Axlar-Björn was arrested and confessed to nine murders, but authorities found more bodies when they searched his farm.
-Asked about them, Axlar-Björn claimed that he had found the remains buried in his land and decided to rebury them in another place without notifying authorities or bringing them to a cemetery.
+Asked about them, Axlar-Björn claimed that he had found the remains buried in his land and decided to re-bury them in another place without notifying authorities or bringing them to a cemetery.
 The authorities did not believe this explanation.
 A þing sentenced Axlar-Björn to die by hanging followed by breaking on the wheel.
-After his death, his body was dismembered and each piece put on a stake. Þórdís, who was pregnant at the time, was forced to watch the execution.
+After his death, his body was dismembered and each piece was put on a stake. Þórdís, who was pregnant at the time, was forced to watch the execution.

 Family aftermath

 Þórdís was accused of assisting her husband in the murders and even of committing some of the murders herself.
 She was also sentenced to death, but the execution was not carried out.
-The son she was carrying, Sveinn "Skotti" Björnsson, grew up to be a vagrant and a criminal, and was hanged for rape in 1648.
-Sveinn's own son, Gísli "Hrokur" Sveinsson, was also a criminal and also executed in 1657 for the robbery of a man named Hrafna Gunnarsson which resulted in the death of the man and his man servant named Hiloki, Gisli's last words before his execution are said to have been "If I were free I would kill you all and eat your flesh!" before he was hung by the executioner.
+The son she was carrying, Sveinn "Skotti" Björnsson, grew up to be a vagrant and a criminal and was hanged for rape in 1648.
+Sveinn's own son, Gísli "Hrokur" Sveinsson, was also a criminal and also executed in 1657 for the robbery of a man named Hrafna Gunnarsson which resulted in the death of the man and his servant Hiloki.

+Gisli's last words before his execution are said to have been "If I were free I would kill you all and eat your flesh!".

 Modern references

 Úlfar Þormóðsson wrote about him in a historical novel, Þrjár sólir svartar (Reykjavík: Höfundur.
 1988).
-Magnús Þór Jónsson included him in his book Björn og Sveinn: eða Makleg málagjöld (Reykjavík: Mál og menning.
+Megas (Magnús Þór Jónsson) wrote about him in his book Björn og Sveinn: eða Makleg málagjöld (Reykjavík: Mál og menning.
 1994).
-And, in 2012, the Icelandic theatre group Vesturport set up the play Axlar-Björn which is based on the legends about Björn and his wife.
+And, in 2012, the Icelandic theatre group Vesturport set up the play Axlar-Björn which is based on legends about Björn and his wife.